Marine and terrestrial hermit crabs have unique feeding habits that are impacted by their environments.

 Fruit pieces like apples, grapes, bananas, and strawberries are among the best examples, as are vegetables like carrots, peas, and dry seaweed sheets (nori).

 Hermit crabs must consume protein in their diet.
-Small portions of cooked, unseasoned meat, including chicken or shrimp and tuna fish, can be provided.
+Small portions of cooked, unseasoned meat can be provided, including chicken or shrimp and tuna fish.

 Removing uneaten food as soon as possible is essential if the hermit crabs aren’t finishing it within a reasonable time.